Parent & Student Handbook 2022-23 Quick Reference Tabs

 Unless a student has a specifically diagnosed medical condition preventing them from carrying a backpack, rolling backpacks are not permitted on campus.
 All student backpacks must be school appropriate.
 Only solid color or simply patterned backpacks and lunchboxes are allowed, free of distracting elements, vulgar language, political statements, or any characters.
 All student backpacks for grades 6-12th must fit and be kept in their lockers for the duration of the school day.

 Throughout the school day, parents must park in the lot in front of the school building.
 All campus visitors must park in the front lot and check in to the front office.
 Should this lot become full please park in the side parking lot.
 The parking in the rear and on the side of the building is reserved for faculty, staff, and volunteers.
 This is subject to change should construction make it necessary.
-Student drivers will park in the front as outlined in the Student Driver section of the handbook.
+Student drivers will park in the designated parking area as outlined in the Student Driver section of the handbook.

 Student Drop Off and Pick Up Procedures (see website and the back of family pick up number cards for pick up and drop off map)

 Please see the drop off and pick up map on the school website for instructions on these procedures.

 Cell phone use is prohibited while in the car line and parking lot.
 Please be kind and courteous to other Founders families, faculty, and staff.
 You will need to allow cars to merge as you enter and exit the campus and maintain a safe speed.